Irving Mills

-Irving Harold Mills (born Isadore Minsky; January 18, 1894 Odessa, Ukraine - April 21, 1985) was a music publisher, musician, lyricist, and jazz promoter.
+Irving Harold Mills (born Isadore Minsky; January 18, 1894 Odessa, Ukraine - April 21, 1985) was a Ukrainian-American music publisher, musician, lyricist, and jazz promoter.
 He often used the pseudonyms Goody Goodwin and Joe Primrose.

-Personal life
+Biography

 Mills was born to a Jewish family in Odessa, Russian Empire, although some biographies state that he was born on the Lower East Side of Manhattan in New York City.
 His father, Hyman Minsky, was a hatmaker who immigrated from Odessa to the United States with his wife Sofia.
 Hyman died in 1905, and Irving and his brother, Jacob (1891–1979) worked odd jobs including bussing at restaurants, selling wallpaper, and working in the garment industry.
 By 1910, Mills was a telephone operator.